Work-Life Balance Tips for Coaches & Entrepreneurs

 Prioritise Your Well-Being

 Understand how you work best, and plan your work and rest time around this.
-There will be times when you need to ‘step up' your focus and work longer hours, but equally, there will be times when you can take the foot off the pedal a little.
+There will be times when you need to ‘step up' your focus and work longer hours, but equally, there should be times when you can consciously take the foot off the pedal and slow down.

 Don't think about rest as simply sleeping, think about how you can do more of what lights you up, even when you've got a lot on.